 Simply put the Lixit in with your chickens and watch as they race to see what is inside.

 Depending on the number of chickens you own, you may want to have more than one so they won’t fight over it.

 Yes, they will love this toy (and the treats) that much!

 Lixit Chicken Toy features:Easy, pull apart design

-It rolls on the ground; not meant for hanging
+It rolls on the ground.
+It is not meant for hanging.

-Durable material makes it resistant to pecking and inclement weather
+The durable material makes it resistant to pecking and inclement weather.

 Great for smaller treats, including meal worms and scratch